OSS Policies and Best Practices

 - Software for Surveillance/Control of the Internet and Mobile Networks

-It is the responsibility of the professor(s) and the author(s) to verify whether the software is classified as a controlled item and if a SECO authorization is required.
+It is the responsibility of the Research Group Leader to verify whether the software is classified as a controlled item and if a SECO authorization is required.

 If the software has never been distributed or exported before and the software appears on the export control list, you must obtain an export authorization from SECO before releasing the software under an open source license on public platforms.
 Please contact Export Control for detailed guidance.